KCCG/shell-genomics/index.md

 > concept of genomic variation within a population.
 Participants should bring their laptops and plan to participate actively.
 >
 > This lesson is intended to be run on "Wolfpack", the Garvan HPC.
 Garvan staff and students can see [this Confluence page](https://intranet.gimr.garvan.org.au/display/BINF/Connecting+to+the+Cluster) to learn about accessing the cluster.
-> In order to access the data files used in this lesson see TODO {: .prereq}
+> In order to access the data files used in this lesson you will need to run a setup script.
+> This will be one of the first things that we do in class.
+> If you working through this on your own then connect to the cluster and run the following script:
+> ~~~
+> bash /share/ScratchGeneral/johree/course_materials/setup.sh
+> ~~~
+{: .prereq}